 - How do you teach?

-- How do you assess the effectiveness of your teaching?
+- How do you assess your teaching effectiveness?

 Reflect on the following points as you articulate a teaching statement: